eebasso/WarpX/Docs/source/usage/parameters.rst

 .. fv:var:: psatd.v_comoving
     :type: 3 floating-point values, in units of the speed of light
-    :unit: (3 floating-point values, in units of the speed of light;
+    :unit: 3 floating-point values, in units of the speed of light
     :default: ``0.
 0. 0.``

     Defines the comoving velocity in the comoving PSATD scheme.